icatcherplus/icatcher_plus/README.md

 We made substantial effort to allow reproduction of results form the paper.
 True reproduction requires full access to the datasets (including the videos).
 Instead, to reproduce most of the statistics we present in the paper for the Lookit dataset, run visualize.py using the following commands:

-First navigate to where you placed the source code at:
+First navigate to the reproduce folder:

-`cd /path/to/icatcher_plus`
+`cd /path/to/icatcher_plus/reproduce`

 Then run: